wso2/helm-apim/README.md

 - Ingress controller for routing traffic.
 The recommendation is to use [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/) suitable for your cloud environment.
 Some sample annotations that could be used with the ingress resources are as follows.

+  > The ingress class should be set to `nginx` in the ingress resource if you are using the NGINX Ingress Controller.

   ```
   nginx.ingress.kubernetes.io/backend-protocol: "HTTPS"
   nginx.ingress.kubernetes.io/affinity: "cookie"